Yes. We’re roasting all of our coffees fresh and are taking extra measures to keep our team, customers, and delivery drivers safe.

-All of our retail web shop orders are shipped daily, so they should be with you within 48 hours.
+All of our retail web shop orders are shipped daily, so they should be with you within 3-5 working days for mainland UK and 1-7 working days for the Channel Islands.
+We can ship to UK British Forces postcodes up to a weight of 2kg.

-To make life nice and easy, we’ve included the shipping costs in the price of our coffee.
-For any of our hardware products, shipping will be determined at checkout and orders that exceeded £50 will receive free shipping.
+To make life nice and easy, we’ve included the shipping costs in the price of our products.

-All orders are dispatched via either Royal Mail for smaller orders, and Interlink Express for larger orders.
+All orders are dispatched via either Royal Mail for smaller orders and a courier for larger orders.

 If you have any questions about your order please feel free to get in touch by emailing firstname.lastname@example.org